Cogroupoid structures on the circle and the Hodge degeneration: Formal moduli problems and formal groupoids

 We recall that there are two variants of ``derived" geometric objects , one whose affine objects are connective $E_{\infty}$-rings, and one where the affine objects are simplicial commutative rings.
 In characteristic zero, the two contexts are equivalent.
 We review parallel constructions from both simultaneously, as we will switch between both settings.

-Let $\EuScript{C} = \{ \on{CAlg}^{\on{cn}}_k, \on{sCAlg}_k \}$ denote either of the $\infty$-category of connective $k$-algebras or the $\infty$-category of simplicial commutative algebras.
+Fix a commutative ring $R$ and let $\EuScript{C} = \{ \on{CAlg}^{\on{cn}}_R, \on{sCAlg}_R \}$ denote either of the $\infty$-category of connective $R$-algebras or the $\infty$-category of simplicial commutative $R$-algebras.
 Recall that the latter can be characterised as the completion via sifted colimits of the category of (discrete) free $R$-algebras.
-Over a commutative ring $k$, there exists a functor
+There exists a functor

 which takes the underlying connective $E_\infty$-algebra of a simplicial commutative algebra.
 This preserves limits and colimits so is in fact monadic and comonadic.
 In characteristic zero, this is in fact an equivalence, and this is often the setting we will find ourselves in within this paper.